ismailceylan/type.js/readme.md

     // same as above
     parent( "foo" );

-    // accessing another parent method possible
+    // we can access another parent method parent( "bar" );
-    // with type.js but not ES6 super
-    parent( "bar" );

     // passes arguments parent.foo( "a", "b" )